Abbots of Shrewsbury: Thomas Prestbury (1399–1426)

-In 1421 a third set of accusations were made against Prestbury, alleging involvement in the escape of Sir John Oldcastle from the Tower of London in 1413.
+In 1421 a third set of accusations was made against Prestbury, alleging involvement in the escape of Sir John Oldcastle from the Tower of London in 1413.
 As Oldcastle was a known Lollard sympathiser, these accusations must have seemed far-fetched and nothing seems to have come of them.

 Little is known of Prestbury's stewardship of the abbey.
 He did acquire some property for it: in 1405, for example, he paid 20 marks for a licence to take into mortmain some urban properties in Shrewsbury with an annual value of 6 marks.
 In 1423 he disputed with the town of Shrewsbury over the proceeds of the annual fair.
 Under Prestbury the abbey several times failed to make its annual contribution to the Benedictine chapter.

 In 1426, just before Prestbury died, serious dissensions among the monks forced the chapter to intervene.
 The abbot of Burton Abbey was sent in and discovered that Prestbury was trying to secure the succession for William Pule, who was opposed by the other monks.
 The prior of Worcester Cathedral carried out a visitation during July but Prestbury around that time.
 The licence to elect a successor was issued on 23 July 1426.